AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/concepts.md

 Esse cenário envolve a configuração de duas instâncias do autor:

-1. instância do autor Principal
+1. instância do autor principal

    Importa dados do produto do PIM, no qual o pós-processamento dos caminhos do ativo está desativado.